tianocore-docs/edk2-DscSpecification/2_dsc_overview/22_build_description_file_format.md

 MACROs may also be used as values in PCD statements.
 See _Section 3.10_ for more information on PCD statements.

-In order to support EDK components and libraries, the word `DEFINE` is replaced with `EDK_GLOBAL`.
-The `EDK_GLOBAL` macros are considered global during the processing of the DSC, FDF and EDK INF files.

 Macros that appear within double quotation marks in build options sections are not expanded.
 It is assumed that they will be expanded by the OS or external scripting tools.